Frequently Asked Questions

 Do you do construction detail drawings?

-Currently, we're in the process of taking the C27 exams to obtain the landscape contractor's license.
-While we're working on that, we collaborate with contractors, landscape architects, and engineers for construction drawings.
+We’re in the process of taking the C27 exams to obtain the landscape contractor's license.
+While working on that, we collaborate with contractors, landscape architects, and engineers for construction drawings.

 Construction drawings come into play when permits are involved and often require the stamp of these professionals.
 However, if your project doesn't require permits, you may not need construction detail drawings.